balena-io-experimental/labs-docs-builder/README.md

 # Labs Docs Builder

-An experiment using Docusaurus to build docs based on a default template and publish to GitHub Pages.
+An experiment using Docusaurus to build docs based on a default template and published to GitHub Pages.

 Add the `docs` folder and the `build.yml` GitHub workflow from this repository to your own project repo to use the builder.